AlignTrue/examples/aligns/README.md

 ## Sharing Your Own Packs

 There is no central catalog registry.
-Share your packs by:
+Share your aligns by:

 1. **Publishing to GitHub** - Users can import via git URLs
 2. **Sharing files directly** - Users can copy YAML files locally
-3. **Creating a collection** - Organize multiple packs in a repository
+3. **Creating a collection** - Organize multiple aligns in a repository

-See `examples/packs.yaml` and `examples/namespaces.yaml` for namespace conventions.
+See `examples/aligns.yaml` and `examples/namespaces.yaml` for namespace conventions.

 ## Testing